Skip to content

 humanlayer --help

-Use interactive login when you have an interactive terminal on the daemon host.
-This stores credentials on that machine, so you can stop and restart the daemon without generating a new launch token each time.
+Use interactive login when the daemon host has an interactive terminal.
+The command stores credentials on that host.
+You can restart the daemon without a new launch token.

 bash